mitchellthomson/Security-CODE/README.md

 navigate to the password manager directory and inside both client and server directories run "npm install" to install dependencies needed

 ### Project Description
-This is a Password Manager written with React to allow a user to input their password for any app/website/program etc.. and then store these password for safe keeping until the user wants to access them at a later date

-It is using "crypto" with 256-bit AES to encrypt and decrypt the users password data so as to not store them in plaintext in the local mysql database
+ It is built using React and Node.js with MySQL as the database.
+The application allows users to register an account and log in to access their password vault.
+Users can create and manage multiple passwords, each associated with a title, username, and password.
+The passwords are encrypted using bcrypt and crypto before being stored in the database with 256-bit AES to encrypt and decrypt the users password data so as to not store them in plaintext into the database

 ![](images/passwordDatabase.drawio.png)

+### Security checks attempting
+    Password hashing: User passwords are hashed using the bcrypt algorithm, which makes it more difficult for an attacker to obtain the plaintext password even if they manage to access the database.
+    User authentication: Users are required to log in with a username and password combination to access their stored passwords.
+    Session management: User sessions are managed using JSON Web Tokens (JWT), which are signed and encrypted to prevent tampering and ensure the integrity of session data.
+    HTTPS: The application uses HTTPS to encrypt communication between the user's browser and the server, which prevents eavesdropping and man-in-the-middle attacks.

 ### Example of Industry Password Manager
 The idea for the project came from browsing how marketed password managers operate, my greatest example I used was from LastPass here is how they display their threat model